Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 perhaps it might be used with an alternate user interface such as a GUI or web form.
-This is a "Good Thing" for testing as it means our tests can also import the app class without having to emulate arparse calls.
-This is a *decoupling* of two of our broad components: the application, and the command line interface.
+This is a "Good Thing" for testing as it means our tests can also import the app class without having to emulate argparse calls.
+This *decouples* two of our broad components: the application, and the command line interface.
-A good guideline is that anytime we can easily isolate dependencies, such as on argparse, to limited components of our application, we should do so.
+A good guideline is that anytime we can easily isolate dependencies, (such as our dependency on argparse) to limited components of our application, we should do so.

 Ok, now we now that we'll have our main script get command line arguments,